-The Union will be included on the e-mail distribution-for communications to Central JHSC members regarding changes and proposed changes to the RMMs in the Risk Management Manual.
+The Union's Health & Safety representative will be included on the e-mail distribution for communications to Central JHSC members regarding changes and proposed changes to the RMMs in the Risk Management Manual.

 17.18 Immunizations

 Where immunizations are required as part of an employee's employment duties, the cost of such immunizations shall be borne by the Employer.